igorski/efflux-tracker/README.md

  * Instruments
  * Modules

-A song contains a list of `EffluxPattern`s, defined in a `EffluxPatternOrder`-list.
-A Pattern contains a list of `EffluxChannels` (one for each available instrument) and a descriptor for the amount of _steps_ the pattern contains (e.g. 16, 32, 64, etc.).
-The Pattern order list contains a list of Patterns which define the playback order in the song (patterns can appear in this list multiple times allowing you to reuse the same pattern without having to manage duplicates).
+A song contains a list of `EffluxPattern`s, ordered within a `EffluxPatternOrder`-list.
+Each Pattern contains a list of `EffluxChannels` (one for each available instrument) and a descriptor for the amount of _steps_ the pattern contains (e.g. 16, 32, 64, etc.).
+The EffluxPatternOrder contains a series of Patterns which define their playback order within the song (patterns can appear in this list multiple times allowing you to reuse the same pattern without having to manage duplicates).

 Each channel inside a pattern contains `EffluxAudioEvent`s.
 These describe an action that should happen at a given step within a patterns